elastic/apm-server/README.md

 ## Load Dashboards

 The current UI consists of pre-built, customizable Kibana dashboards.
 The dashboards are shipped with the APM Server.
-For now, the dashboards have to be loaded manually with the following command:
+To install, run the following command:

 ```
-curl --user elastic:changeme -XPOST http://localhost:5601/api/kibana/dashboards/import -H 'Content-type:application/json' -H 'kbn-xsrf:true' -d @./_meta/kibana/default/dashboard/apm-dashboards.json
+./apm-server setup
 ```

 Here's a screenshot of one of the dashboards: